grafana/grafana-operator/CONTRIBUTING.md

 The operator uses unit tests and [Kuttl](https://kuttl.dev/) for e2e tests to make sure that the operator is working as intended, we use make to generate a number of docs and scripts for us.

+The operator use a submodule for [grafonnet-lib](https://github.com/grafana/grafonnet-lib), one of the first things you have to do is to run `make submodule`.

 ### Local development using make run

 Some of us use kind some use crc, below you can find an example on how to integrate with a kind cluster.